Lifemap-ToL/LifemapR/README.md

 Here is a brief introduction on how to use LifemapR.

-1. With the ```build_Lifemap``` function transform your already existing datas into a format usable by LifemapR functions
+1. With the ```build_Lifemap``` function transform your already existing data into a format usable by LifemapR functions

 ```r
 data(eukaryotes_1000)